tom-kerr/bibs/README.md

 Source
 -----

-Each source is modeled in YAML, providing the information necessary to parse queries and the documentation to form queries.
+Each source is modeled in YAML, providing the information necessary to parse queries and the documentation on how to form queries.

 Currently supported Sources: